dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/intermediate-results/text-removed-binary-image-unit.md

 # CTextRemovedBinaryImageUnit

-The CTextRemovedBinaryImageUnit class represents an intermediate result unit that contains a binary image with the text removed.
+The CTextRemovedBinaryImageUnit class represents an intermediate result unit that contains a text-removed binary image.

 ## Definition